fredericksalazar/WallpaperDownloader/README.md

 Install the snap package (please, check the name of the snap package built):

     sudo snap install <wallpaperdownloader*.snap>

+## Features (V 2.8) ##

+New Features:

+- GNOME  Shell and KDE Plasma icon tray support added.

+- New provider implemented (DualBackgroundMonitors).

+- New window to choose the wallpaper to be set from all the sources defined.

+Bugs fixed:

+- Social Wallpapering provider now paginates correctly.

+- Thumbails preview re-implemented (much more better performance).

 ## Features (V 2.7) ##